 Supplementing with potassium helps to protect many processes in the body, including:

 Many people don’t get the daily recommended amount of potassium in their diets.
 But just how much is needed?

-The World Health Organization recommends 120mg per day of potassium, but most individuals tend to have a daily intake of less than 70mg.
+The World Health Organization recommends ~3,500mg per day of potassium, but most individuals tend to have a daily intake of far less.

 The result?
 Possibly some of these common side effects of potassium deficiency: hypertension, adverse cardiovascular effects, kidney damage or failure, heart palpitations and muscle cramps.14

 Low-carb or ketogenic diets have the potential to cause a decrease in potassium.
 If you’re not getting enough potassium as part of your low-carb diet, there are a number of food options available to increase potassium intake: